gnu-mcu-eclipse/gnu-mcu-eclipse.github.io-source/pages/qemu/build-procedure.md

 ## Install procedure

-The procedure to install GNU ARM Eclipse QEMU is platform specific, but relatively straight forward (a Windows setup, an macOS install or a TGZ archive on GNU/Linux).
+The procedure to install GNU MCU Eclipse QEMU is platform specific, but relatively straight forward (a Windows setup, an macOS install or a TGZ archive on GNU/Linux).
 The setup/install asks no special questions, and the defaults are generally ok for most installations.

 ## Install hierarchy